Glossary of Terms

 Equity-deserving genders

-People who identify as genders that experience barriers to engaging with society due to the marginalizaitional of intersecting systems of oppression including attitudinal, historic, social and environmental barriers based on age, ethnicity, disability, economic status, gender, nationality, race, sexual orientation and transgender status, etc. (Definition adapted from the Canada Council for Arts)
+People who identify as genders who experience barriers to engaging with society due to intersecting systems of oppression including attitudinal, historic, social and environmental barriers based on age, ethnicity, disability, economic status, gender, nationality, race, sexual orientation and transgender status, etc. (Definition adapted from the Canada Council for Arts)

 Intersecting systems of oppression

-The understanding that the combined systems of oppression such as racism, sexism, ableism, classism, etc. intersect to make certain groups more vunerable because of the cumulative effects of oppression they face.
+The understanding that combined systems of oppression such as racism, sexism, ableism, classism, etc. intersect to make certain groups more vulnerable because of the cumulative effects of oppression they face.

 Intersectional feminist lens